gadossey/content-ops-starter/content/pages/our-gallery.md

           - pl-8
           - pr-8
 seo:
-  metaTitle: Our Gallery - Man and Man Enterprise
+  metaTitle: Our Gallery - Man and Man Enterprise Limited
   metaDescription: >-
-    Explore the gallery of Man and Man Enterprise, showcasing our work, community initiatives, and events.
+    Explore the gallery of Man and Man Enterprise Limited, showcasing our work, community initiatives, and events.
 See how we are making a difference in Ghana.
   socialImage: /images/logo-white.svg